 - Mulligan Against Aggro — Backstab, Fan of Knives.

 The objective in the first four turns of the game is very simple: play minions on curve and dagger on Turn two.
 The dream sequence for a Miracle Rogue is virtually Dagger Mastery on Turn two, Hench-Clan Thug on Turn three, and then a Hench-Clan Burglar on turn 4.
 Though it is important not to get behind on board against aggro decks, the limited number of on-curve plays this deck has in the early game means you will frequently have a limited number of options in the first few turns of the game.

 5.2.
 Miracle Rogue Later Turns

 Miracle Rogue is capable of generating incredible amounts of burst damage.
-Leeroy Jenkins, Cold Blood, and Eviscerate can combine to deal between 10 and 20 damage in a single turn, entirely from hand!
+Leeroy Jenkins and Eviscerates can combine to deal in excess of 14 damage in a single turn, entirely from hand!
 However, you will need to stick a minion or two to the board in order to find the rest of the damage you need to kill your opponent.
 While the number of minions in the deck is limited, there are many cards in the deck that can snowball out of control.
 Hench-Clan Thug, Questing Adventurer, and Edwin VanCleef are all excellent cards at snowballing out of control.
 If left unchecked, any one of these cards can easily amass 10 or more damage to get opponents low enough to be burst down.
 At the very least, the huge threat these minions pose will draw out removal and increase the chance a future Gadgetzan Auctioneer will survive multiple turns to rapidly cycle through your deck.